 Guidelines for Testing and Reporting: Perinatal HIV, Hepatitis B, Hepatitis C, and Syphilis (rev. 2025)

-Physicians and other healthcare professionals providing medical treatment to pregnant people are required, at the time of initial prenatal screening and examination, to test for HIV, hepatitis B, and syphilis, unless the woman refuses to be tested or the provider deems the tests are medically inadvisable.
-These guidelines are for healthcare professionals working in prenatal care, labor and delivery, and emergency services.
+Physicians and other health care professionals providing medical treatment to pregnant women are required, at the time of initial prenatal screening and examination, to test for HIV, hepatitis B and syphilis, unless the woman refuses to be tested or the provider deems the tests are medically inadvisable.
+These guidelines are for health care professionals working in prenatal care, labor and delivery, and emergency services.

 Perinatal Infection Screening Flow Chart and Infant Infection Screening and Response Flow Chart (rev. 2025)

-Quick reference clinical guidance for healthcare professionals working in prenatal care, emergency services, and labor and delivery on perinatal HIV, hepatitis B, syphilis, hepatitis C, chlamydia, and gonorrhea screening and on infant screening and response to HIV, hepatitis B, and syphilis exposure.
+Quick reference clinical guidance for health care professionals working in prenatal care, emergency services, and labor and delivery on perinatal HIV, hepatitis B, syphilis, hepatitis C, chlamydia and gonorrhea screening and infant screening and response to HIV, hepatitis B, hepatitis C and syphilis exposure.

 Laboratory Resource Guide for HIV, Hepatitis B, Hepatitis C, and Syphilis (rev. 2024)

-A resource guide on how to interpret laboratory testing for birthing people and babies who are at risk and/or who are already infected with HIV, hepatitis B, hepatitis C, and/or syphilis.
+A resource guide on how to interpret laboratory testing for birthing women and babies who are at risk and/or who are already infected with HIV, hepatitis B, hepatitis C and/or syphilis.

-A resource guide listing HIV medical providers and their available services offered throughout Michigan for pregnant people, new mothers, and infants.
+A resource guide listing HIV medical providers and their available services offered throughout Michigan for pregnant women, new mothers and infants.

 Perinatal Consultation Support